ClementTsang/bottom/README.md

 ### Windows

-You can install the in-development version by cloning and using `cargo build --release`.
-You can get release versions using `cargo install bottom`, or manually building from the Releases page.
 You may need to install a font like [FreeMono](https://fonts2u.com/free-monospaced.font) and use a terminal like cmder for font support to work properly, unfortunately.

 ### macOS

 macOS support will hopefully come soon<sup>TM</sup>.
+I've had reports of it working already, but I cannot personally confirm whether things are working until then.

 ## Usage